Mediagone/symfony-powerpack/README.md

 ### Exception handling

-By default, all converters catch and return `null` if an exception is thrown by a handler, but you can disable this automatic catching by passing `false` as third argument in ValueParamConverter's constructor.
+By default, all converters catch and return `null` if an exception is thrown by a resolver, but you can disable this automatic catching by passing `false` as third argument in ValueParamConverter's constructor.

 ```php
 use Mediagone\Symfony\PowerPack\Converters\Primitives\StringParam;